o-jasper/PegasusJs/readme.md

   for [page_html](https://github.com/o-jasper/page_html) but might be applicable here too.

-* Lack of tests, just the example right now.
-Seems fine.
-  (not lower standards than dependency)

-* It does not work on pegasus.lua `develop` branch, likely will need work as that moves forward.

-  Including potential "plugins".
+* Lack of tests.
+However i have used it a fair amount.

 * Perhaps other servers can use the same concept.
   [same concept idea suggestion to Tox](https://github.com/irungentoo/toxcore/issues/1403).

-* Presumably a webRTC version can be made.
+* Presumably a webRTC version can be made?

 ## Lua Ring